juspay/hyperswitch-web/README.md

 - `HYPERSWITCH_PUBLISHABLE_KEY` - Publishable key of your Hyperswitch Account
 - `HYPERSWITCH_SECRET_KEY` - API key of your Hyperswitch Account
-- `PROFILE_ID` - This is the Id related to business profile that you choose in control center
 - `HYPERSWITCH_SERVER_URL` - URL of your hosted Hyperswitch Backend server or you can use our Sandbox URL (https://sandbox.hyperswitch.io) or use your backend running locally (eg. http://localhost:8080).
 - `HYPERSWITCH_CLIENT_URL` - URL of your hosted Hyperswitch SDK or you can use our Sandbox URL (https://beta.hyperswitch.io) or use your app running locally (eg http://localhost:9050).